Ja'Tavion Sanders: Professional career

 Sanders was selected in the fourth round with the 101st overall pick by the Carolina Panthers in the 2024 NFL draft.
 As a rookie, he played in 16 games and started eight games, finishing with 33 receptions for 342 yards and one touchdown.
 He scored his first NFL career touchdown in Week 10 against the New York Giants.

 At the start of the 2025 season, Sanders was listed as the starting tight end in the first unofficial depth chart.
 He started in the first three games, catching 11 receptions for 92 yards.
-In the Week 4 loss against the New England Patriots, Sanders was ruled out with an ankle injury sustained in Week 3 against the Atlanta Falcons.
+In Week 4 against the New England Patriots, Sanders was ruled out with an ankle injury sustained in Week 3 against the Atlanta Falcons.
+In Week 17 against the Seattle Seahawks, Sanders suffered a fractured fibula; he was subsequently placed on season-ending injured reserve on December 31, 2025.
+Sanders finished the season with 29 catches for 190 yards and one touchdown.